zeljkofilipin/filipin.eu/_posts/2021/2021-02-19-pragmatic-programmer.md

 > ... good communication skills are as important as good coding skills, if not slightly more important.

 It's really (really!) important to communicate well.
-From blog posts to e-mail messages, from chat to code review, from bug reports to video calls.
+From blog posts to email messages, from chat to code review, from bug reports to video calls.

 ## Chapter 2: A Pragmatic Approach